-The Second Victorian Renewable Energy Target Auction (VRET2) is now open, aiming to bring online at least 600 megawatts (MW) of new renewable energy capacity in Victoria.
+The Second Victorian Renewable Energy Target Auction (VRET2) aims to bring online at least 600 megawatts (MW) of new renewable energy capacity in Victoria.

 The energy generated by VRET2-supported projects will match the Victorian Government’s electricity consumption for Victorian hospitals and schools, Melbourne’s entire train network and a range of other government infrastructure and services.